If you’re looking to land your next accountancy role, preparing for your next interview can be a daunting process.

 To help you make sure the numbers are stacked in your favour, we’ve asked two of our accountancy experts for their advice…

 Let your CV tell the story

-Ronan Farrelly, accounting & finance manager in Robert Walters’ Dublin, tells his candidates to make sure their CVs show their career progression.
+Luke Cullen, accounting & finance senior consultant in Robert Walters’ Dublin, tells his candidates to make sure their CVs show their career progression.
 “One key thing candidates forget to include in their CVs is promotions.
 Instead of just saying ‘financial accountant’ for four years, put ‘junior accountant’ for two years and ‘financial accountant’ for two years.
 This will show hiring managers that you have succeeded in your previous roles and been rewarded.”

 Part of this CV storytelling should include detailing your own personal achievements in every role you’ve had.
 As he explains, “focusing on any process improvements you’ve implemented — such as reducing tax or introducing a new way of financial reporting — will quickly show hiring managers what you’re capable of and what you’d bring to the role.”